Black War: Martial law (November 1828)

 In the first six months of 1829, the Oyster Bay people killed eight convict workers in the Pitt Water district.
 This was followed by a lull in fighting before a wave of attacks in the spring and summer.
-Overall, 33 colonists were kill in 1829 compared with 27 the previous year.
+Overall, 33 colonists were killed in 1829 compared with 27 the previous year.

 In mid-1829 Arthur estimated that there were 2,000 Aboriginal people in the colony.
 Other estimates by the colonists ranged from 500 to 5,000.
 Settlers reported that the Oyster Bay people were moving in considerably smaller groups, but sightings of the Big River people in groups of 100 or more continued.
 It is likely that the massacres, privation and a falling birth rate had reduced the Aboriginal population to under 1,000 and that less than 300 remained in southeastern Tasmania.

 Arthur also pursued conciliation.
 In March 1829, he established an Aboriginal mission on Bruny Island in the hope it would attract Aboriginal people from the settled districts.
 He also commissioned "proclamation boards" with drawings meant to show Aboriginal people the benefits of living peacefully with the colonists under an ideal British justice in which whites would be hanged for killing blacks and blacks hanged for killing whites.

-Violence, however, did not abate.
+Violence did not abate.
 There were 60 Aboriginal attacks on colonists from November 1829 to March 1830, most of them in the Clyde, Oatlands and Richmond police districts.
 Settlers reported arson attacks on buildings and crops which threatened the viability of their farms.
 In late 1829, one police magistrate informed Arthur that he needed three times his allocation of soldiers to protect local settlers.
 In February 1830, settlers and the press launched a campaign for increased military protection on the frontier and the removal of hostile tribes to the Bass Strait islands.

 The predominant mood among colonists on the frontier was fear and panic mixed with anger and a desire for revenge.
 Although by the end of 1829 the number of Aboriginal people in the war zone had greatly diminished, this was not widely known and the threat that the remaining hostile Aboriginal groups posed to frontier farms was real.

 In November 1829, Arthur established an Aborigines Committee to inquire into the causes of the Aboriginal violence and make policy recommendations.
 The following February, he introduced a bounty of £5 for every captured Aboriginal adult and £2 for each child.
 He also sought the help of other colonies in increasing the military presence in Van Diemen's Land but without success.